 “RO is currently the most reliable technology for removing contaminants from water in remote locations.
 But I firmly believe capacitance deionisation the technology of the future, however it lacks maturity at this stage and requires more reliable maintenance.”

 There’s still one day left of Ozwater’19!
-Don’t forget you can still visit the trade exhibition from 8.30am-2pm and check out the app to plan your final sessions.
+Don’t forget you can visit the trade exhibition from 8.30am-2pm and check out the app to plan your final sessions.